JJ-Ju/multi-cli/docs/cli/configuration.md

   - Starts an interactive session with the provided prompt as the initial input.
   - The prompt is processed within the interactive session, not before it.
   - Cannot be used when piping input from stdin.
-  - Example: `gemini -i "explain this code"`
+  - Example: `npm run start -- --prompt-interactive "explain this code"`
 - **`--output-format <format>`**:
   - **Description:** Specifies the format of the CLI output for non-interactive mode.
   - **Values:**